 The cost of the cesspool is directly related to its size, and the size of the cesspool that you need depends on the size of your home.
 Typically, an average three-or four-bedroom house will need a 1,000 gallon cesspool, which costs approximately $8,000 to $15,000.
 If your house has five bedrooms or more, you will likely need 1,500 gallon cesspool, which costs between $15,000 and $25,000.

-In addition to the cost of the cesspool itself, you also need to factor in the cost of the work that is involved with installation.
+In addition to the cost of the cesspool itself, you also need to factor in the cost of the work that is involved with cesspool installation long island.
 The cost of installation will depend on certain factors, including the complexity of the job.
 On average, it will cost between $3,000 and $7,000 to replace an existing cesspool.

 Heavy machinery and large equipment is needed to pull out your old cesspool and install a new one.
 To prevent damage to your property, make sure that the tools and equipment that need to be used can easily access the area.
 For example, if you just had a new driveway or walkway installed, the machinery could cause damage.